LDSSA/ds-prep-course-2025/docs/weekly-workflow.md

 As much as we try and have processes in place to prevent errors and bugs in the learning units, some make it through to you.

-If the problem is **not in the 'exercise notebook'** you can just pull the new version from the `ds-prep-course-2025` repo and replace the file in your `ds-prep-workspace` (steps 1 and 2 from [section 1.1](#11-get-the-learning-materials)).
+If the problem is **not in the 'Exercise notebook'** you can just pull the new version from the `ds-prep-course-2025` repo and replace the file in your `ds-prep-workspace` (steps 1 and 2 from [section 1.1](#11-get-the-learning-materials)).
 Make sure to replace **just the new file** and not overwrite any work you already did in the exercise notebook.

-If the correction is in the **'exercise notebook'**, however, **you can't just replace the file because your work is there and you'll lose it**!
+If the correction is in the **'Exercise notebook'**, however, **you can't just replace the file because your work is there and you'll lose it**!

-When a new version of the **'exercise notebook'** is released (and announced) you will have to copy the work you already did to the new version of the notebook:
+When a new version of the **'Exercise notebook'** is released (and announced) you will have to copy the work you already did to the new version of the notebook:

 1. Rename the old exercise notebook;
 1. Copy the new exercise notebook over;